daniman123/yew-app/README.md

 This function takes in meditation data parameters, constructs a MeditationData object using the MeditationDataBuilder, and then attempts to write this data to the database using the DatabaseManager.
 If the construction of the MeditationData object fails, it does nothing.

+read_meditation_data.rs:
+The function `read_meditation_data` reads meditation data from a database.
+Returns - A vector of `MeditationData` objects is being returned.